ohmycloud/website/rst/manual.rst

 that are explicitly typed is possible and requires a semicolon between them.

-If expression
+If表达式
 -------------

 An `if expression` is almost like an if statement, but it is an expression.
-Example:
+示例：

 .. code-block:: nim
   var y = if x > 8: 9 else: 10

 An if expression always results in a value, so the ``else`` part is required. ``Elif`` parts are also allowed.

-When expression
+When表达式
 ---------------

 Just like an `if expression`, but corresponding to the when statement.

-Case expression
+Case表达式
 ---------------

 The `case expression` is again very similar to the case statement: